BCC_Logo3sm.jpg

 Based on the work and communities BCC serves, Black identifying, queer, trans, straight, non-binary, non-gender conforming applicants, 18+ with an active interest in film, cinema studies, Afro-Diasporic filmmaking were invited to apply.

-The 2023 microgrant is fiscally supported by the Creative Equity Grant received by Black Cinema Collective in 2021 from the Seattle Foundation.
+The 2023 BCC Filmmaker Microgrant Award was juried by filmmakers Tifa Tomb and Maya Santos.
+The Grant Award Program was fiscally supported by the Creative Equity Grant received by Black Cinema Collective in 2021 from the Seattle Foundation.
 The Artist Development package of awards is offered through generous co-sponsorship support by Northwest Film Forum.
-The 2023 Grant Media Open Call design by jas moultrie, Grant Media Announcement design by Chile.
+The 2023 Grant Media Open Call design by jas moultrie, Grant Media Announcement design by Chile Dulce.

 READ More about the 2023 Grant and the Award winners here!

-This year’s microgrant is fiscally supported by the Creative Equity Grant from the Seattle Foundation, with BCC Team support from City of Seattle Office of Arts & Culture.
-Award sponsorship is provided by MUBI, Northwest Film Forum, New York African Film Festival, with media sponsorship from International Examiner.
+Our 2024 Grant Award program was fiscally supported by the Creative Equity Grant from the Seattle Foundation, with BCC Team support from City of Seattle Office of Arts & Culture.
+Award sponsorship was provided by MUBI USA, Northwest Film Forum, and New York African Film Festival, with media sponsorship from the International Examiner.
 2024 Grant media design + program support by Chile Dulce, and BCC admin assistance, communications + marketing by Em Chan.

 The Black Cinema Collective Filmmaker Microgrant is created by BCC lead organizer Berette S Macaulay with development support from BCC co-organizers Savita Krishnamoorthy and Abbie Altamirano; and Northwest Film Forum's Managing Director Christopher Day and Executive Director Derek Edamura.